rails/rails/guides/source/configuring.md

 * `config.active_record.record_timestamps` is a boolean value which controls whether or not timestamping of `create` and `update` operations on a model occur.
 The default value is `true`.

+* `config.active_record.partial_inserts` is a boolean value and controls whether or not partial writes are used when creating new records (i.e. whether inserts only set attributes that are different from the default).
+The default value is `true`.

-* `config.active_record.partial_writes` is a boolean value and controls whether or not partial writes are used (i.e. whether updates only set attributes that are dirty).
-Note that when using partial writes, you should also use optimistic locking `config.active_record.lock_optimistically` since concurrent updates may write attributes based on a possibly stale read state.
+* `config.active_record.partial_updates` is a boolean value and controls whether or not partial writes are used when updating existing records (i.e. whether updates only set attributes that are dirty).
+Note that when using partial updates, you should also use optimistic locking `config.active_record.lock_optimistically` since concurrent updates may write attributes based on a possibly stale read state.
 The default value is `true`.

 * `config.active_record.maintain_test_schema` is a boolean value which controls whether Active Record should try to keep your test database schema up-to-date with `db/schema.rb` (or `db/structure.sql`) when you run your tests.
 The default is `true`.